-Key West - there’s no other place quite like it.
-We’re an anything goes, come as you are, one human family kind of a place; and that means we embrace the oddities and eccentricities that other towns might shun.
+Key West – there’s no other place quite like it.
+We’re an anything-goes, come-as-you-are, one-human-family kind of place; and that means we embrace the oddities and eccentricities that other towns might shun.
 A ride aboard the Conch Tour Train offers plenty of insight into that “only in Key West” culture.
-To give you an idea, we’ve compiled this roundup detailing the quirky - and, oh, so delightful - culture of Key West.
+To give you an idea, we’ve compiled this roundup detailing the quirky – and, oh, so delightful – culture of Key West.

 Fantasy Fest